Eccentric Training: The Need for Negative Reps!

 Lauren is currently a student in Mayo Clinic’s Doctoral Physical Therapy Program.
 She graduated from the University of Arizona in 2020 with Bachelor’s degrees in Biochemistry and Nutrition.
 Lauren has been leading group fitness classes such as spinning, weight lifting, boot camp, and HIIT since she was 16 and also became a personal trainer in college.

-Contact Lauren Phillips
+Contact Lauren Koehler

 Sign up for our newsletter